-To attract and keep engagement as consistent as possible, it’s vital to have the right content that is relevant, timely, entertaining, informative and/or actionable.
+To attract and keep engagement as consistent as possible, it’s vital to have content that is relevant, timely, entertaining, informative and actionable.

 3. Maintain the Relationship.
 When others like your post, make a point to write a comment or question to increase the engagement even more.
 For instance, you can simply ask: “Hi Mary, I‘d love to know exactly you like about this post.”
 If a post gets a lot of likes, you can ask an additional question in the comments, such as: “How will you use this tip to improve your health?”
 Or share your answer to a question, to encourage the “likers” to participate.

 4. Be Consistent.
 Post new content daily and keep a manageable number of posts on the page.
 You are trying to build a relationship, so if you can’t commit to posting three times a day consistently, then post just once a day, 7 days a week.
-This should not be a problem if you use the Facebook pre-schedule feature mentioned above.
-You can even sit down for an hour and pre-schedule your posts for an entire week!
+This should not be a problem if you use the Facebook pre-schedule feature.
+You can even pre-schedule your posts for an entire week or month!
 (Assuming you have written them!)
 This consistency is more effective than haphazard posting.

 5. Check Your Insights.
 Check to see which of your posts attract the most attention and keep a balance or variety of different types of posts.
 They can include: photos, article links, videos, blog posts and more.
 Stay aware of constantly shifting Facebook trends.
-A few months ago, photos or images boosted interest; recent data shows that straight content gets more comments.
+Sometimes images boost interest; other times straight content gets more comments.
 Facebook has improved the tools that give us info about our posts, so make a point to review your stats weekly.

 6. Share with Industry Experts.
 Share pages or groups to build your credibility.
 Select non-competitive pages or groups popular with your target market.
-For instance, if you are trying to reach females age 30-50 looking for pain relief, where do they go on Facebook?
+For instance, suppose your niche is females age 30-50 looking for pain relief.
+Where do they go on Facebook?
 What local community pages or groups do they join?
 Once you narrow this focus, start sharing content from their page to yours.
 Make comments and contribute to the conversation without spamming or self-promoting.
 When you share your knowledge in an authentic way on Facebook, your expertise will become evident and others will start to seek you out.
 This easy process should take you less than three minutes a day.

 7. Get Personal!
 Connect with your audience by personalizing your posts.
-Write your post as if you are having a conversation with one person.
-People will pay attention more if they feel like you are talking directly to them.
-It’s fine to primarily post business content, but spice it up here and there with some personality and glimpses into your life.
+Write as if you are having a conversation with one person.
+People will pay more attention if your words speak directly to them.
+It’s fine to primarily post professional content, but spice it up here and there with some personality and glimpses into your life.
 Show your personal – but not private – side!
 Your readers will relate to you more easily if they feel like they know you.
 Sharing your life and personality will help forge the know-like-trust bond.
 Your readers will appreciate you speaking to them – increasing your likes, shares and comments.